 Happy day, Fiddle Leaf Friends!
 This week I am sharing one of my favorite DIYs to date – this easy DIY TV cover!
 I have wanted to cover the TV in our master for quite some time, but the project kept getting put off.
 Now that it is finally done, I’m kicking myself that I didn’t do it sooner!

-I am going to make a few recommendations to you throughout this tutorial RE: changes I would make if I did this again – things like how I would hang it, materials I would use instead, etc. So let’s get started!
+I am going to make a few recommendations to you throughout this tutorial RE: changes I would make if I did this again – things like how I would hang it, materials I would use instead, etc. I also got the idea to use drawer slides form my friend Shannon over at Living With Lady!
+Now let’s get started!

 **This post may contain affiliate links, which helps me keep this site up and running and NEW content coming your way – you can read more about this on my Privacy Disclosure page if you’re interested.**